 SAFAL became an independent, non-profit organization in 1943.

 Today SAFAL provides first aid training in Afrikaans and English in 9 regions throughout South Africa.
 Our first aid manuals are written by Prof. Oppel Greeff who is also the President and immediate past Chief Surgeon of SAFAL.
-The current Chief Surgeon, Dr. Reynard Knoetze, together with the Chief Operating Officer, Mrs Joke Wandrag, ensure that the textbooks and courses meet local requirements and are in line with international standards.
+The current Chief Surgeon, Dr. Reynard Knoetze, together with the Chief Operating Officer, Ms Helene van Wyk, ensure that the textbooks and courses meet local requirements and are in line with international standards.